megaphone image

 Should you switch to an income-driven repayment plan?

-Overall, the PAYE plan was 100% the right decision for me.
+Overall, income-driven repayment was 100% the right decision for me.
 It was easy to switch to and allows me to make monthly payments that are relative to my salary.
 Being able to use my money towards other expenses is the best fit for my life situation at the moment.
 And if down the road I change my mind, I can always switch back to the standard repayment plan!